Your most frequently asked questions regarding Boar Bristle Brushes

 Our boar bristles come mainly from wild boars from the Indian and Chinese high mountains.

-Due to COVID-19, there may be occasional delays at our shipping service providers.
+Expressordersusually reach you after two days.
+Due to COVID-19, there may be occasional delays with our shipping service providers.

 Occasionally, bristles may break or fall out.
 As the boar bristles are inserted into the brush body completely naturally and without chemical adhesives, it can occasionally happen that bristles fall out.
 This is completely normal and does not mean that the brush has lost all its bristles.
 If your brush loses an unusually large number of bristles, please contact us.
 We will then find a solution together.